jina-ai/examples/cross-modal-search/README.md

 ## 📖 Optional: Extra information useful for the user
 <details>
-  <summary>Click to expand more details on cross-modal retrieval!</summary>
+  <summary>Click to see more details on cross-modal retrieval</summary>

 **Motive behind Cross Modal Retrieval**